 It’s not a matter of if your small business will be targeted by cyber-criminals – but when.
 That’s the warning from the Australian Small Business Ombudsman.

-Small businesses make appealing targets for ruthless online attackers operating from around the globe because they are much more vulnerable than larger enterprises, which invest heavily in protecting themselves.
+Small businesses make appealing targets for ruthless online attackers operating from around the globe.
+As larger companies invest heavily in protecting themselves, SMBs become more vulnerable.

 Yet astonishingly, 80 per cent of Australian SME owners feel their business can respond adequately to a security breach, making them even more confident than some ASX-listed companies.

 This false sense of security puts them at a high risk, both from cyber-attacks and from ‘insider threats’ either accidental or deliberate, from people working in the business.

 Unfortunately, many SMEs lack the resources to recover from a cyber-attack.
 After a spate of ransomware attacks on Australian small businesses in 2017, over 20 per cent were so devastated that they were ultimately forced to shut up shop.

 With attackers and security experts engaged in a constant game of cat and mouse, no business is ever 100 percent safe from cyber-attack.
 But ensuring that you have the basics covered will go a long way to reducing the threat.

 Here are our top 5 cyber security tips for small businesses

 Cyber-security starts at the top, and it is important that as a small business owner or manager you are seen to be actively engaging.
 But a chain is only as strong as the weakest link, and it is just as vital that all staff at every level feel involved.